deltasource/event-management-system/Backend/docs/adr/choose-spring-boot.md

 - If you're building a lightweight application with minimal requirements, the full power of Spring Boot may introduce unnecessary complexity and overhead.

+While Spring Boot may introduce some complexity, particularly in a smaller or simpler application, the long-term benefits—such integrated security, easier maintenance, and enhanced productivity—outweigh the initial trade-offs.
+The need for a secure, scalable, and easily maintainable backend for the Event Management System, which could evolve into a more complex system over time, makes Spring Boot an ideal choice.

+## History
+- **Accepted** by: **Dimitar Stoyanov** (GitHub - dimitarstoyanov95)